Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 3850 512MB should theoretically be a bit better than the GeForce GT 1030 overall. (explain)
+Memory BandwidthThe Radeon HD 3850 512MB, in theory, should perform a small bit faster than the GeForce GT 1030 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison